rescript-lang/rescript-vscode/CONTRIBUTING.md

 - Run `npm install` at the root.
 This will also install the npm modules for both the `client` and `server` folders.

-## Analysis Binary
+## OCaml Code

-This is needed for the `analysis` folder, which is native code.
+This is needed for the `analysis` and `tools` folder, which is native code.

+At the root:

 ```sh
 # If you haven't created the switch, do it.
 OPAM(https://opam.ocaml.org)